-The Chequamegon Chapter of the NCTA builds, maintains and protects the NCNST for 61 miles through the Chequamegon-Nicolet National Forest in Wisconsin’s Northwoods.
+The Chequamegon Chapter of the NCTA builds, maintains and protects the NCNST for over 70 miles through the Chequamegon-Nicolet National Forest, the City of Mellen (including Mellen’s Hike and Bike Trail along the scenic Bad River) and part of Copper Falls State Park in Wisconsin’s Northwoods.
 Whether it’s building new Trail, working on a re-route, mowing, or joining us for a guided hike or Chapter meeting, we would love to have you join us.
 Connect with us using one of the links below.

 Video showing highlights of our Chapter:

 Please contact us to find out about upcoming events and volunteer opportunities:

 - E-mail: firstname.lastname@example.org

 - Facebook: https://www.facebook.com/NCTinWI/

 - View our Newsletters and Trail Reports here.